immutables/immutables.github.io/_posts/2013-10-29-when-not-to-use.md

 ---
-title: 'When not to use org.immutables?'
+title: 'When not to use Immutables?'
 layout: page
 ---
 ## Just for fun!
-####  One should not use _org.immutables_ if one of the following is true
+####  One should not use _Immutables_ if one of the following is true

 - Convinced that mutability is conceptually simpler than immutability.
 By implication, it is easier to create mutable object and try to not modify it later, than create properly constructed immutable object once